sparckles/Robyn/docs/architecture.md

 Const Requests is a feature that is unique to Robyn.

-What if we could execute the function only once and store the response in the rust response.
+What if we could execute the function only once and store the response in the Rust response.
 This would help us save a lot of overhead of calling the router.

 ![Const Request Optimisation Basis](./assets/architecture/const-request-optimisation-basis.png)